lczech/genesis/doc/manual/tutorials/placement_basics.md

 JplaceWriter().to_file( sample, "path/to/new_file.jplace" );
 ~~~

-You can find the whole code listing of this tutorial at

-    ./doc/code/tutorials/samples.cpp

 See the API reference for details and for more functions and classes related to this topic.

 # References {#tutorials_placement_basics_references}